-The Appleton provides educational resources to teachers, schools, homeschoolers and parents.
+The Appleton has educational resources for teachers, schools, homeschoolers and parents.
 Whether students come to us, or we bring the wonder of the Appleton to the classrooms, we help the world of art come alive for young people.

 Teaching Posters and Lesson Plans

 Thanks to generous funding from the David & Lisa Midgett Foundation and another anonymous donor, two free teaching posters are currently available.